Princess Anne Refusing To Greet Trump Is A Real Life Episode Of The Crown

-Some of the most powerful world leaders gathered on Tuesday night for the 70th annual NATO reception, and somehow, a real life episode of The Crown unfolded right before our eyes.
+Some of the most powerful world leaders gathered on Tuesday night at Buckingham Palace for the 70th annual NATO reception, and somehow, a real life episode of The Crown unfolded right before our eyes.

 A viral video circulated on Wednesday showing Queen Elizabeth II and Prince Charles greeting guests at Buckingham Palace in an assembly line when Donald and Melania Trump approached.
 Princess Anne, standing off to the side, seemingly refused to get in the line to greet the Trumps even after the Queen motioned toward her to stand with them.
 Her reply?
 An already-iconic shrug.
 "I'm just waiting," Princess Anne said to The Queen.